ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/GeneticMaps/scaffolding-using-genetic-maps.md

 ### Running ALLMAPS to scaffold the genome.

 ALLMAPS is pain to install manually as they have various dependencies.
 Even if your cluster already have it installted, the graphics component of it will most likely not work as the program installers will not test them for all functionality.
 To avoid this we will just use the `singularity` container.
 Even with the container, some of the script is not available and should be provided externally.
+Run these in `3-allmaps` directory.

 First we will setup a script: